ganiulis/Gilded-Rose-Refactoring-Kata-PHP/README.md

 This project follows the [2.0 version of the Apache License](https://www.apache.org/licenses/LICENSE-2.0).

-Read the [LICENSE file](https://github.com/ganiulis/Gilded-Rose-Refactoring-Kata-PHP/blob/main/LICENSE) for more information.
+See the [LICENSE file](https://github.com/ganiulis/Gilded-Rose-Refactoring-Kata-PHP/blob/main/LICENSE) for more information.